mhatzl/mantra-wiki/5-Requirements/5-REQ-extract.md

 Atlassian Jira is a widely used project management tool.
 For *mantra* to be used by companies, it must be possible to extract requirement IDs from Jira.

+## `extract.custom`: Extract requirement IDs from JSON

+There are various project management tools, and it is infeasible to implement extractors for each one.
+Therefore, a JSON schema must be defined to which tools can export to.